Christmas Markets in Germany: the top ten edible reasons to visit should have you booking flights within the hour!

 The most intriguing way of making a cake that I have ever seen.
 And it tastes fantastic, to boot!

-8. Waffles at the Christmas Markets in Germany
+8. Waffles at the German Christmas Markets

 While I don’t have a picture of the German Zimtsterne cookies from the market, I do have a recipe for you for these naturally gluten free, meringue-topped German Christmas biscuits!